tigerbeetle/tigerbeetle/src/clients/java/README.md

 ### Account Creation

-All TigerBeetle's IDs are 128-bit unsigned integers that can be represented as a `byte[]` array of 16 bytes, a pair of `long` or a `java.util.UUID`.
+All TigerBeetle's IDs are 128-bit unsigned integers that can be represented as a `byte[]` array of 16 bytes or a pair of `long`.

 ```java
 import com.tigerbeetle.Client;